Terriao/OpenDPC/README.md

 The packed output is what the player ingests.
 Without preprocessing, raw frames work for the very smallest sequences but break the GPU-streaming guarantees on anything realistic.

-### Why a separate tool?

-We split PontZen out of the player on purpose.
-The preprocessing step is single-pass, deterministic, and dataset-wide; bundling it inside the player would force a re-pack every time the user opens a sequence.
-Keeping it standalone lets a sequence be preprocessed once, then reused across many sessions, many studies, and (eventually) cross-platform builds of the player without re-running the conversion.

 ---

 ## The player in detail